What is Liquidity? Blockchain FAQs Explained in Simple Terms

-Read on to learn what is liquidity in the context of cryptocurrency.
+Read on to learn what is liquidity in crypto.
 We will also explore how it’s measured and how it determines the value of a coin.

-What is liquidity and how is it measured?
+What is liquidity in cryptocurrency and how is it measured?

 Liquidity describes the rate at which cryptocurrency can be bought or sold on the market.

 To measure the liquidity of a given cryptocurrency, one should look at 3 important metrics in the cryptocurrency market:

 - 24-hour trading volume – higher is always better.

 - Exchange availability – the more exchanges that list a particular coin, the higher the liquidity.